MicrosoftDocs/learn/learn-pr/azure/aks-deployment-pipeline-github-actions/includes/2-what-is-continuous-integration.md

 Continuous deployment is one of the most advanced processes in software development.
 It requires coded tests to cover all aspects of the application to test the application's functionality without human intervention.

-## Continuous integration pipelines
+## CI pipelines

 A CI pipeline is the processes that run when a new code change is detected.
-Every time a code change triggers a CI run, all the pipeline steps are executed.
+Every time a code change triggers a CI run, all steps in the pipeline are executed.
 If there's an error in one of these steps, the pipeline stops execution.

 An event triggers a pipeline.
 A large number of events are triggered during software development, and the CI provider needs to support all events.
-After an event is triggered, all the listeners for this specific event are triggered, and they start the first stage of the process.
-In most cases, the process consists of cloning or downloading the source code.
-When that step is finished, other steps are triggered.
+When an event is triggered, all the listeners for this specific event are triggered.
+The first stage of the process starts.

+In most cases, the process begins by cloning or downloading the source code.
+When that step is finished, subsequent steps are triggered.

-Workflows also can contain logic jumps so that a stage isn't executed if certain conditions are met.
+Workflows can contain logic jumps so that a stage isn't executed if certain conditions are met.

-### GitHub Actions
+## GitHub Actions

 GitHub Actions is one of the most popular providers for CI platforms because of its presence in the open-source world.
-With GitHub Actions, you can seamlessly integrate all your hosted code in GitHub by using an automation workflow.
+You can use GitHub Actions to seamlessly integrate all your hosted code in GitHub by using an automation workflow.
 The workflow can do multiple tasks and integrate code into several environments.

 GitHub Actions supports all GitHub events.
 Each step is defined as an action that can either be JavaScript code or a Docker container.
 Because actions are simple repositories like all the code in the platform, GitHub users can use each other's actions without installing or configuring anything else.

 Actions are the most important piece of the pipeline.
 Actions are the building blocks of the stages, and they're easy to create.
 The ability to share actions among users is what makes GitHub Actions so great.
 You don't need to rewrite repeated code or stages—you can use someone's action or create your own.

-In the next steps, you'll define your deployment pipeline to implement *continuous deployment* in an application.
+In the next units, you'll define a deployment pipeline to implement *continuous deployment* in an application.

 ## Benefits of CI

-Before the technological advancements that gave us tools that can implement CI and CD, all the process was done "by hand."
+Before technological advancements gave us tools that can implement CI and CD, the entire develop-test-deploy-test process was done "by hand."
 Automated test suites were available, but they had to be run manually or at scheduled times.

-Before CI, one of the most significant problems software developers faced, and one that led to the development of CI, was "merge day."
+Before CI, one of the most significant problems software developers faced, and one that led to the development of CI, was merge day.
 Because most software development teams consist of several developers working on the same code in different branches, merge day was the day when all code changes were integrated back into the main branch.

-What resulted was "integration hell."
 The entire day would be dedicated to solving integration issues as the team members' branches merged and intersected in the main branch.